|Value||Standard value of $14,000 over two years (exceptional applicants may be offered this scholarship at a higher value)|

 |Closing date||15 August|

-Established by the University of Otago in 2005 to celebrate academic excellence and cultural diversity, these scholarships are intended to encourage the progression of Māori and indigenous Pacific Peoples' into tertiary study.
+Established by the University of Otago in 2005 to celebrate academic excellence and cultural diversity, this scholarship is intended to encourage the progression of Māori into tertiary study.

 Selection of recipients

 The Selection Panel shall consist of the Director, Māori Development, in the chair, a member of the Scholarships and Prizes Committee, the Director, Pacific Development, the Dean of Te Tumu, School of Māori, Pacific and Indigenous Studies, the Manager of the Māori Centre, and the Manager, Undergraduate Entrance Scholarships, or their nominees.
 The following factors will be considered in awarding of the scholarships:

 - Academic ability; disciplines or subjects relevant to their proposed programme of study at University may be assessed (NCEA Level 2 with an overall merit commendation, or equivalent, is recommended for these scholarships).

 - Potential and motivation to succeed at University.

 - In making an award, the Committee may also give consideration to the circumstances of the applicant, and the quality of the supporting information provided.

 The Scholarship terms and conditions can be found here:

 Scholarship terms and conditions

 In addition, the following information applies to this Scholarship, subject to the specific provisions of the offer letter for the recipient: